-Tankless water heaters are a revolutionary jump forward in home appliance technology.
-The drawback here, though, is that many homeowners have been using traditional heaters for so long that they are unaware of the how to make the most out of their new models.
+Tankless electric water heaters are a revolutionary jump forward in home appliance technology.
+The drawback here, though, is that many homeowners have been using traditional tank-type heaters for so long that they are unaware of the how to make the most out of their new models.

-The most important of those details is the size and power of a tankless water heater.
+The most important of those details is the size and power of a tankless electric water heater.
 Because these systems have no reservoir of water, they must heat and pump out enough water in a short amount of time.
-This is referred to as a tankless heater's flow rate and is usually measured in gallons per minute.
+This is referred to as an electric tankless heater’s flow rate and is usually measured in gallons per minute.
 Low-power heaters can power a kitchen sink or dishwasher at 1 gpm, while showers, laundry machines and spas require systems that can push out anywhere from 3 to 8 gpm.

 Putting it all together

-Once homeowners calculate the flow rate and temperature rise at which they want a gas or electric tankless heater to operate, the next step is to determine a configuration to take care of the entire house's hot water needs.
-Tankless water heaters come in full or point-of-use formats, and individual needs will dictate the decision.
+Once homeowners calculate the flow rate and temperature rise at which they want a gas or electric tankless heater to operate, the next step is to determine a configuration to take care of the entire house’s hot water needs.
+Tankless electric water heaters come in full or point-of-use formats, and individual needs will dictate the decision.